BAIL BOND FAQ

 What is a Bail Bond?

 A monetary guarantee filed with the court whereby a defendant is temporarily placed in the custody of the posting bail agency.
-Further, the bail agency promises the court the defendant will appear each and every time they are ordered to do so while their case is pending.
+Further, the bail agency or bail bond company promises the court the defendant will appear each and every time they are ordered to do so while their case is pending.

 Is a defendant released on a bail bond really in the custody of the posting bail agency?